 A simple majority of club members present at a meeting are needed to have voted on a matter during a club meeting.

 Section 9.
 Resignation of Membership.
-An active member desiring to resign from the Pre-Law Club shall submit such resignation in an email to the Secretary or withdraw membership from the Pre-Law Club’s student organization website.
-The Secretary shall forward the acceptance of such resignation to the President who will remove the name from the membership roster.
-Any member having resigned from membership may be reinstated with good reason upon application to the President or the Pre-Law Club’s student organization website, and must agree to once again meet the membership terms and conditions established in Article III.
+An active member desiring to resign from the Pre-Law Club shall submit such resignation in an email to the Membership Chair or withdraw membership from the Pre-Law Club’s student organization website.
+The Membership Chair shall forward the acceptance of such resignation to the President who will remove the name from the membership roster.
+Any member having resigned from membership may be reinstated with good reason upon application to the President or the Pre-Law Club’s student organization website and must agree to once again meet the membership terms and conditions established in Article III.
 A member resigning shall not receive a return of membership dues.

 Section 10.
 Suspension or Termination of Membership.
-In addition, membership in the Pre-Law Club may be suspended or terminated by the Executive Team for just cause, primarily for failing to meet attendance requirements (2 unexcused absences).
+In addition, membership in the Pre-Law Club may be suspended or terminated by the Executive Team for just cause.
 Sufficient cause for such suspension or termination of membership may result from violation of the Constitution, or other conduct deemed by the Executive Team to be

 prejudicial to the best interests of the club.
 A statement of the charges shall be sent through email to the member, accompanied by notice of the time and place of the meeting at which the charges are to be considered.
-At least two weeks notice shall be given, and the member shall have the opportunity to appear in person to present any defense to such charges before action is taken by the Executive Team under the supervision of the club advisor.
+At least two week’s notice shall be given, and the member shall have the opportunity to appear in person to present any defense to such charges before action is taken by the Executive Team under the supervision of the club advisor.
 The Executive Team may adopt such rules as may be necessary to assure due process to the member.
 The decision for suspension or termination shall be by a two-thirds vote of the Executive Advisory Board present at the meeting.
 A member suspended or terminated for just cause shall not be entitled to return of membership dues.

 Grounds for Removal: Any member not fulfilling the requirement as outlined in the Consitution of the Pre-Law Club to the satisfaction of the voting membership or violating Iowa State University policy, Student Code of Conduct, or Student Organization rules may be removed from membership.
 A simple majority vote of those present at a given meeting shall be required for the removal of any member.